dshurt/Open-Storefront/README.md

 * **Clone your fork locally:**

         # First make a directory to hold the Open-Storefront project
-        $ mkdir Open-Storefront
+        $ mkdir Open-Storefront-Project
-        $ cd Open-Storefront
+        $ cd Open-Storefront-Project

         # Then clone the repository you want to clone.
         $ git clone https://github.com/dshurt/Open-Storefront.git
         $ cd Open-Storefront
         $ ls

-    * Warning: Always you can clone with the *SSH URL*.
+    * Warning: You can clone with the *SSH URL*.
 It is possible that the *HTTPS URL* can be unreliable.

     * Note: it's highly recommended to name the cloned directory the same as the repository (which is the default), so the helper scripts work.